 When I reheated the dish for lunch, the flavors were still wonderful; maybe more so since the potatoes and broccoli marinated a bit in the gribiche dressing.
 But the crispiness had softened overnight in the refrigerator.

 This was a perfect salad, hearty enough to be served as a vegetarian entrée for myself and served with some baby back pork ribs for Myles.

-- 1 tablespoon chopped fresh chervil, chives, or green tops of green onion
+- 1 Tbsp chopped fresh chervil chives, or green tops of green onion

 - 1/2 cup extra virgin olive oil

 - 1 1/2 pounds fingerling potatoes) unpeeled and scrubbed